naninovel/docs/docs/api/index.md

 <div class="config-table">

-Name | Type | Description
+ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name">BgmPath</span> | String | Path to the music track to play.
+<span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID">BgmPath</span> | String | Path to the music track to play.
 volume | Single | Volume of the music track. loop | Boolean | Whether to play the track from beginning when it finishes. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action.